-Alex Halberstadt is the author of Lonely Avenue: The Unlikely Life and Times of Doc Pomus and the forthcoming Young . . .
+Alex Halberstadt is the author of Lonely Avenue: The Unlikely Life and Times of Doc Pomus and . . .

-Lanny Harrison, character actress, dancer and cabaret artist, began her career in the New York Pantomime Theater in 1966.
-She . . .
+Lanny Harrison, character actress, dancer, poet and visual artist, began her career in the New York Pantomime Theater in 1966. . . .

 Amin Husain’s interests focus on resistance and liberation, movement generated theory and practice.
 His research and teaching interests span debt . . .